Optimize Your Digital Customer Experience

 Tracking and optimizing DCX is particularly challenging because of the nature of omnichannel marketing today.
 Consumers interact with your brand in numerous ways on different platforms across the web.
 Monitoring these interactions gives you an opportunity to optimize your marketing message and approach with customers on each platform.

-Creating an integrated digital experience management approach has become more difficult in recent years.
+Creating an integrated digital customer experience management approach has become more difficult in recent years.
 A decade ago, businesses could invest in a few simple tools to optimize DCX, such as using Hootsuite to post to different social media platforms and an email tool to send out automated messages to your lists.

 But omnichannel marketing is now much more complicated than this.
 It’s necessary to keep track of who you’ve reached, with what message, and on what platforms to inform future marketing decisions.
 This can’t be done with a simple spreadsheet.
 Customer relationship management (CRM) tools can help businesses track a lead’s progress through their sales pipeline.
 But they don’t track every interaction around the web.
 That’s why it’s necessary to invest in a digital experience platform (DXP).